Russian Blue – Everything you need to know about the cat breed

 Energy level: Medium

-Colours: Mostly plain and the most common colour is dark gray and silver, but colours such as blue, white and black also occur in the breed.
+Colours: Mostly solid.
+The most common colours are dark grey and silver, but blue, white and black also occur in the breed.

-Health problems: Generally healthy and, moreover, the known hereditary cat diseases rarely occur in the breed.
+Health problems: Generally healthy, and the known hereditary cat diseases rarely occur in the breed.

 Personality of a Russian Blue

-Russian Blue is an affectionate, playful and intelligent cat breed that often talks a lot.
-It follows its cat parents everywhere and has a tendency to attach itself to "its" human.
-Despite its social side, however, the Russian Blue tends to be a bit shy and hide from visitors and at large gatherings.
-This is a family cat that thrives best when it has another feline companion to keep it company.
+The Russian Blue is an affectionate, playful and intelligent cat breed that often “talks” a lot.
+It tends to follow its cat parents everywhere and often forms a particularly strong bond with “its” person.
+Despite this social side, the Russian Blue can be a little shy and may hide from visitors or during large gatherings.
+This is a real family cat that thrives best when it has another feline companion for company.
 It is also important that a Russian Blue is challenged and stimulated, especially mentally.
-It loves to play with toys as well as with us humans and needs to be kept busy to stay happy and healthy.
+It loves to play with toys as well as with us humans, and it needs plenty of activity to stay happy and healthy.

-Looks and fur care of a Russian Blue
+Looks and coat care of a Russian Blue

-A Russian Blue is a medium-sized and graceful cat with long legs.
-Because of its blue-gray, short coat, it resembles the British Shorthair and Chartreux cat breeds in appearance.
-However, it is not nearly as compact as a British Shorthair and does not have the same yellow eye color as a Chartreux.
-The coat of a Russian Blue is also soft and silky.
-The top hair and undercoat are the same length, so the breed has a so-called double coat, which makes it feel a bit like plush.
-The fur is shed very little and the breed also produces less allergens, therefore it can be a suitable breed for allergy sufferers.
-To remove excess fur, brushing a Russian Blue once a week is sufficient.
+The coat of a Russian Blue is soft and silky.
+The guard hairs and undercoat are the same length, so the breed has a so‑called double coat, which makes it feel a bit like plush.
+The breed sheds very little and also produces fewer allergens, so it can be a suitable choice for allergy sufferers.
+To remove loose hair, brushing a Russian Blue once a week is usually sufficient.

 Health problems in a Russian Blue

-Something that is distinctive about the Russian Blue is that it is a cat breed that is basically not affected by the most common hereditary diseases.
-It is generally healthy and well, but can of course suffer from the health problems and other diseases that occur in cats.
+One distinctive feature of the Russian Blue is that it is a cat breed that is hardly affected by the most common hereditary diseases.
+It is generally healthy, but can of course still suffer from the same health problems and other illnesses that occur in cats.

 Oral health

-Did you know you need to brush your cat's teeth?
-Brushing your cat's teeth daily is the best thing you can do to prevent your cat from getting periodontitis, learn more about it here.
-The dental disease FORL is common among cats and often occurs in connection with periodontitis.
-Brushing the cat's teeth can be a challenge, but with treats and a lot of patience, the cat will eventually get used to it.
-Learn more about how to brush your cat's teeth here.
-Learn more about cat dental care here.
+Did you know you need to brush your cat’s teeth?
+Brushing your cat’s teeth daily is the best thing you can do to prevent your cat from developing periodontitis – learn more about it here.
+The dental disease FORL is common among cats and often occurs together with periodontitis.
+Brushing a cat’s teeth can be a challenge, but with treats and a lot of patience your cat will eventually get used to it.
+Learn more about how to brush your cat’s teeth here.
+You can read more about dental care for cats here.

 Poisoning

-There are a lot of things that are poisonous to cats that you may not have thought of before.
-An example of this is plants, learn more about which plants are poisonous to your cat here.
-Further examples of what is poisonous to cats are chocolate and mouse and rat poison.
-It's important to store things that are dangerous to cats in a place they can't get to.
+There are many things that are poisonous to cats that you may not have thought about.
+One example is plants – learn more about which plants are poisonous to your cat here.
+Other examples of things that are toxic to cats are chocolate and mouse and rat poison.
+It’s important to store anything that is dangerous for cats in a place they cannot reach.